hardin47/st47s-and-d47a/content/project/CURV/index.md

 ---
-title: "CURV"
+title: CURV
-subtitle: "connecting, uplifting, and recognizing voices"
+subtitle: connecting, uplifting, and recognizing voices
 excerpt: "A database of scholars to highlight in the classroom"
 weight: 6
 author: "Jo Hardin"